-The RPC staff continued to work with the zoning department staff and the zoning commission on the re-write of the Warren County Zoning Code and completed the process in 2011.
+The re-write of the Warren County Zoning Code and completed the process in 2011.
 The Warren County Board Of Commissioners approved the Zoning Code on December 20, 2011.
 The County's zoning code affects only 5 townships - Franklin, Harlan, Turtlecreek, Union and Washington - that are mentioned above.